Drexel2k/raspiFM/docs/Install.md

 ## Download the repository from github
 - 1. Create a new directory for the repository: `mkdir ~/raspifm_repo` and switch to the directory: `cd ~/raspifm_repo`.
 - 2. Clone the repository: `git clone https://github.com/Drexel2k/raspiFM .`
-- 3. If you do not want to use the latest commit, but the latest release, look up the latest release tag: https://github.com/Drexel2k/raspiFM/releases or https://github.com/Drexel2k/raspiFM/tags and do: `git checkout tags/v1.0`
+- 3. If you do not want to use the latest commit, but the latest release, look up the latest release tag: https://github.com/Drexel2k/raspiFM/releases or https://github.com/Drexel2k/raspiFM/tags and do: `git checkout tags/v1.0` e.g.

 ## Setup Spotify Connect / spotifyd
 - 1. Copy spotifyd binary to /usr/bin: `sudo cp ~/raspifm_repo/libs/spotifyd-0.4.1-dbus-pulse_aarch64 /usr/bin/spotifyd`